Post op Tonsillectomy Instructions

 Post operative pain management

-*All patients will be sent home with a prescription of acetaminophen.
-This should be taken every 4 hours except while sleeping overnight for the first 3 days. ** You should not exceed 5 doses per day ** After 3 days, the acetaminophen should be given on an as needed basis (not to be taken more than every 4 hours and 5 doses per day).
+*All patients will be sent home with acetaminophen (tylenol) and ibuprofen (motrin).
+Acetaminophen should be taken every 4 hours except while sleeping overnight for the first 3 days. ** You should not exceed 5 doses per day ** After 3 days, the acetaminophen should be given on an as needed basis (not to be taken more than every 4 hours and 5 doses per day).

 *Your physician may choose to send the patient home with a prescription for Motrin/Ibuprofen.
 This should be taken as needed every 6 hours for moderate to severe breakthrough pain.
 This may be taken in addition to acetaminophen.

 If oxycodone/ hycet or norco are given please only use for extreme pain and always maintain 4 hours between use.